VTRS Investors Have Opportunity to Lead Viatris Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 7, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Viatris Inc. ("Viatris" or the "Company") (NASDAQ: VTRS).
+LOS ANGELES, July 11, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Viatris Inc. ("Viatris" or the "Company") (NASDAQ: VTRS).

 Class Period: March 1, 2021 – February 25, 2022